 - CRM (Customer Relationship Management) software: Powerful platforms used to store customer data and maintain relationships with consumers.

-- CoSchedule Academy: Find exclusive educational content and level up your skills.
+- Actionable Marketing Institute: Find exclusive educational content and level up your skills.

 - CoSchedule Blog: Enjoy this post?
 You’ll find tons more here (plus fresh content each week).

 - Actionable Marketing Podcast: Features new interviews each week with leading marketing experts.

 - The 10X Marketing Formula: Comprehensive book from CoSchedule co-founder and CEO Garrett Moon.